Practical use1

 Sponsored Links

-To access the settings screen, right-click the Clibor icon in the menu bar and select preferences.
+To access the settings screen, right-click the Clibor icon in the menu bar and select Preferences.

-Set hotkeys to display Clibor
+Set Hotkeys to Display Clibor

-By default, Clibor is invoked by pressing the Command key twice, but if you wish to set it to any other hotkey, change the following
+By default, Clibor is invoked by pressing the Command key twice.

 Preferences > Hotkey